TrevorMabrey/InventoryManagerSpringBoot/README.md

 ```

 ## -Task F-
-Add a “Buy Now” button to your product list.
-Your “Buy Now” button must meet each of the following parameters:\
-•  The “Buy Now” button must be next to the buttons that update and delete products.\
-•  The button should decrement the inventory of that product by one.
-It should not affect the inventory of any of the associated parts.\
-•  Display a message that indicates the success or failure of a purchase.\
 \
 added button to mainscreen.html - line 86 ``` <a th:href="@{/buy(productID=${tempProduct.id})}" class="btn btn-primary btn-sm mb-3">Buy Now</a> ``` \
 added BuyController.java to controllers with logic for decrementing inventory